HD 106906 b: Possible formation mechanism

 The discovery team and astronomers worldwide were puzzled by HD 106906 b's extreme separation from its host star, because it is not considered possible that a star's protoplanetary disk could be extensive enough to permit formation of gas giants at such a distance.
 To account for the separation, it is theorized that the companion formed independently from its star as part of a binary system.
 This proposal is somewhat problematic in that the mass ratio of ~140:1 is not in the range expected from this process; binary stars typically do not exceed a ratio of 10:1.
 This is still considered preferable, however, to the alternate theory that the companion formed closer to its primary and then was scattered to its present distance by gravitational interaction with another orbital object.
 This second companion would need to have a mass greater than that of HD 106906 b, and the discovery team found no such object beyond 35 AU from the primary.
 Additionally, the scattering process would have likely disrupted the protoplanetary disk.

 Subsequently, astronomer Paul Kalas and colleagues discovered that Hubble Space Telescope images show a highly asymmetric shape to the debris disk beyond a radius of 200 AU, supporting the hypothesis of a dynamical upheaval that involved the planet and another perturber, such as a second planet in the system or a close encounter with a passing star.
 One theory modeled the planet as originating in a disk close to the central binary, migrating inward to an unstable resonance with the binary, and then evolving rapidly to a highly eccentric orbit.
 The planet would be ejected unless its periastron distance was increased away from the binary, such as by a gravitational encounter with a passing star during apastron.
 An analysis of the motions of 461 nearby stars using Gaia observations revealed two (HIP 59716 and HIP 59721, a possible loosely bound binary system) that passed within 1 pc of HD 106906 between 2 and 3 million years ago.

+Using archival spectral data a team found a C/O=0.53 +0.15/−0.25 for HD 106906 b, consistent with the stellar association its host star formed in.
+This is consistent with stellar-like formation for the companion.
+This makes it unlikely that it formed like a planet in a disk around the binary.